-Traditional forms of giving to churches, like offering plate donations, have declined in recent years.
-We could blame it all on COVID, but this shift was already in motion before 2020.
+Traditional forms of giving to churches, like offering plate donations from individuals, have declined in recent years.
+This includes both plate donations and tithes.
+We could blame the lack of tithes on COVID, but this shift was already in motion before 2020.
+In fact, Church Development reported that only 5% of churchgoers tithed before the pandemic struck the U.S.

 - Leveraging Existing Resources